The Best Eastern Medicine Herbs and Remedies for Non-Cystic Acne

 Hormonal acne is particularly problematic for young men and women, as well as adult women, albeit for different reasons.
 Hormonal conditions favorable for acne tend to spike in young men and women during puberty, then taper off in adulthood.
 However, most adult women experience monthly hormonal imbalances that can cause acne to recur.
 Stress doesn’t help, either.
 When stress hormones are out of whack, they are only adding fuel to this toxic “fire.”

 Hormonal imbalances can cause Qi (pronounced chē, aka energy) stagnation and generate pathological heat in the liver.
-Chinese herbs such as anti-bacterial Lian Qiao (Forsythia), blood-moving Chi Shao (Red Peony Root) and blood-cooling Sheng Di Huang (Chinese Foxglove Root), are ideal for counteracting these effects.
+Eastern medicinal herbs such as anti-bacterial Lian Qiao (Forsythia), blood-moving Chi Shao (Red Peony Root) and blood-cooling Sheng Di Huang (Chinese Foxglove Root), are ideal for counteracting these effects.

 In our Acne Be Gone Extrapolent™, you’ll find a potent complex of these herbal extracts along with Bai Hua She She Cao (Oldenlandia), Zi Hua Di Ding (Yedeon’s Violet), Zhi Zi (Gardenia Seed), Huang Qin (Baical Skullcap Root) and Mu Dan Pi (Moutan Root Bark) — all used to clear various forms of heat and cool the blood.
 We’ve also included Chai Hu (Bupleurum) to support the liver meridian system, which is related to skin issues.
 Pantethine (a Vitamin B5 derivative) and L-Carnitine, believed in Western circles to support lipid metabolism, are also in the formula to complement one another and help reduce the likelihood of clogged pores.